tinkercademy-bootcamp/chat-project-haxxxil/exercise-2/README.md

 - How do you see the memory layout of a `std::string` from your IDE debug mode?
   - Disabling pretty print lets me see members of `std::string` in VS Code.
 Unfortunately the only method I have to see addresses of std::string right now is to use GDB commands to print sizes and addresses of members.
 - How do you see the memory layout of a struct from your IDE debug mode?
+  - The method with strings works, however the GBD command `ptype /o` also lets me see the memory layout for structs (I wasn't able to figure out how to do that with `std::string`).